the-suri-project/suri-docs-old/docs/faqs.md

 <FaqBox title="How can I book a suri?">

-Suris can be [booked](https://suri.domains/booking) now.
 You can book a suri solving the challenge of one (or more) of the free methods or by directly buying one.

 </FaqBox>

 <FaqBox title="How can I obtain the NFT corresponding to my booking?">

-Once you have completed the booking process, you need to go to your [suri list](https://suri.domains/my-suris) and click on any of the `Generate NFT` buttons.
+Once you have completed the booking process, you will need to go to your suri list and click on any of the `Generate NFT` buttons.

 After that we will require you to sign a transaction to mint the booking NFT so you can receive it in your wallet.
 This process is totally free except for the network fees due to the minting process.